ServiceNow Custom Field Mappings

 ServiceNow Field Label Updates

 The integration does not sync field label updates to the Custom Fields Mapping table in ServiceNow.
-However, this does not impact the integration behavior - the integration will continue to sync custom field values to that ServiceNow field despite using the original display name.
+However, this does not impact the integration behavior - the integration continues to sync custom field values to that ServiceNow field despite using the original display name.

 Deleted ServiceNow Field

-Deleting a ServiceNow Field will remove the field from all of your ServiceNow incident records, along with its existing field values.
+Deleting a ServiceNow field removes the field from all your ServiceNow incident records, along with its existing field values.

-The deleted field is no longer available to new ServiceNow incidents, and the PagerDuty integration will not sync Custom Field values to a deleted ServiceNow field.
+The deleted field is no longer available to new ServiceNow incidents, and the PagerDuty integration does not sync custom field values to a deleted ServiceNow field.

-Deleting the ServiceNow field does not automatically remove the Custom Field mapping.
-The mapping must be manually deleted from the Custom Field Mapping table within ServiceNow.
+Deleting the ServiceNow field does not automatically remove the custom field mapping.
+You must manually delete the mapping from the Custom Field Mapping table within ServiceNow.

 How Custom Fields Sync